10,000 Kettlebell Challenge

 The 10,000 Kettlebell Challenge continues on!
 To follow along with Richard and Dave’s challenge, read their blog.
 And, if you’re not sure you’re up for 10,000 kettlebells, don’t worry—there are LOTS of ways you can participate.
 Because you can.

 You can always support the Dr. Ali Rajput Endowment for Parkinson’s Disease and Movement Disorders Research at Royal University Hospital.
-To make a donation, please contact the RUH Foundation at 306.655.1984 or make your donation online.
+To make a donation, please contact the RUH Foundation at 306.655.1984 or make your donation using the form above.